Skip to content

 Background & Motivation

-Background: Tool-augmented LLM agents rely on external tools such as search engines and citation indices to ground their generated content.
-RAG security has become an active research area, with existing work focusing on prompt injection and corpus poisoning as content-level attacks.
+Background: Tool-augmented LLM agents rely on external tools like search engines and citation indices to ground generated content.
+While RAG safety has become an active research field, existing work focuses primarily on prompt injection and corpus poisoning at the content level.

-Limitations of Prior Work: (1) Existing evaluations focus solely on whether agents can correctly use tools, never considering what happens when tools lie — a fundamental trust gap; (2) RAG poisoning research covers only half the attack surface (content level), neglecting structural attacks; (3) A standardized, reproducible adversarial robustness testing framework is lacking.
+Limitations of Prior Work: (1) Existing evaluations focus solely on "whether agents can use tools correctly," neglecting the scenario "what if the tool lies"—an evident trust gap; (2) RAG poisoning research only covers half of the attack surface (content level), ignoring the structural level; (3) There is a lack of standardized and reproducible adversarial robustness testing frameworks.

-Key Challenge: The correct behavior for reducing hallucination (deferring to external information) is precisely what increases adversarial vulnerability — the "grounding paradox."
-Agents accept the reality presented by their environment and lack independent verification channels, akin to Truman living in a fabricated world.
+Key Challenge: The very behavior intended to reduce hallucinations (following external information) increases adversarial vulnerability—the "Grounding Paradox."
+Agents accept the reality presented by their environment and lack independent verification channels, much like Truman living in a fictional world.

-Goal: (1) Formalize the complete attack surface facing tool-using agents; (2) Distinguish between two orthogonal attack dimensions — cognitive and navigational; (3) Quantify the independence of these two dimensions.
+Goal: (1) Formalize the complete attack surface faced by tool-using agents; (2) Distinguish between cognitive and navigational attack dimensions; (3) Quantify the independence of the two.

-Core Idea: AEI is decomposed into breadth attacks (cognitive drift) and depth attacks (policy collapse), which exploit fundamentally different mechanisms — the former attacks belief updating, the latter attacks navigational planning — such that defense against one provides no protection against the other.
+Core Idea: AEI is decomposed into Breadth Attacks (Cognitive Drift) and Depth Attacks (Policy Collapse).
+These utilize distinct mechanisms—the former attacks belief updates, while the latter attacks navigational planning—thus defense against one does not guarantee protection against the other.

 Method